Comparison

 |---|---|---|

-| Price | $14.99 one-time | Free (open source) |
+| Price | Free to try, then $14.99 | Free (open source) |

-| Editor style | WYSIWYG — syntax hides inline | Split-pane — raw syntax left, preview right |
+| Editor style | WYSIWYG.
+Syntax hides inline | Split-pane.
+Raw syntax left, preview right |

 | Quick Look integration | Yes | No |